 Volatile assets, such as small cap stocks, are liquid.
 It is possible to sell them off in a matter of days.
 However, bear in mind that you may not be able to sell at the best price.
 Say all your money is tied up in shares, and the stock market is currently underperforming.
 You’re going to lose money if you need to sell them off to cover an emergency.

 You may want to balance your portfolio with lower risk assets, such as blue chip stocks, which tend to have more stable prices.
-Speak to a professional financial advisor for more details.
+Speak to a professional financial consultant for more details.

 Choose financial products with flexible options.